 "I won’t wait to act.
 As Mayor I will use my executive authority to move us in the right direction in strategic ways," - Mayor Wheeler, February 4, 2022.

 Mayor Wheeler began issuing a series of Emergency Declarations in February 2022.
 These actions will speed the City’s recovery on a number of important issues.
-More declarations are expected throughout the spring.

 On February 4, 2022 Mayor Wheeler issued an Emergency Declaration to Address Campsites in Dangerous Sites Located High Crash Transportation Corridors within the City of Portland.